 - Fabric or crafting scissors – I love these ones

-- Hot glue gun and lotsa hot glue sticks
+- Hot glue gun and lots of hot glue sticks

 - 2 paper straws